So…you have form tracking set up, leads are coming in and everything is going swimmingly.

 I want to take a look at this closer.

-But if we look closely and it’s actually right at the bottom, we will find the actual value that this element holds when we click on the submit button.
-So in this case, it would be small business.
+If we look closely and scroll to the bottom, we will find the actual value that this element holds when we click on the submit button.
+So in this case, it is a Small Business.

 So this is great because we can pull it out of this element, and then transfer that into Google Analytics.